 - Artificial intelligence and machine learning are core to fintech operations, and TechNet supports federal financial regulators’ efforts to better understand how fintechs utilize artificial intelligence and machine learning to power innovation, expand access to financial services, and meet consumer and business demand.

-- TechNet supports ongoing engagement with federal financial regulators in working to ensure that fintechs have clear expectations from regulators regarding the utilization of artificial intelligence and machine learning in a manner that is compliant with relevant federal law regarding credit access, privacy, and other federal consumer protection laws.
+- TechNet supports ongoing engagement with federal financial regulators in working to ensure that fintechs have clear expectations from regulators regarding the utilization of artificial intelligence and machine learning in a manner that is compliant with relevant federal laws regarding credit access, privacy, and other federal consumer protection laws.

 - We support efforts to promote responsible AI design and use by the private sector consistent with flexible and clear principles articulated by regulators on important AI/ML topics such as model governance, transparency, bias reduction, and fairness.
 TechNet’s principles on AI/ML can be found here.